ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 #### Customize Favorite Paths

 Users are allowed to customize favorite paths in the file manager.
-Using the scripts below to add, remove, and list custmozed favorite paths:
+Using the scripts below to add, remove, and list customized paths:

 ``` bash
   ood_add_path